openvm-org/openvm/book/src/introduction.md

 # OpenVM

-_A modular toolkit for extensible zkVMs_
+_A performant and modular zkVM framework built for customization and extensibility_

 OpenVM is an open-source zero-knowledge virtual machine (zkVM) framework focused on modularity at every level of the stack.
 OpenVM is designed for customization and extensibility without sacrificing performance or maintainability.